BradleyChatha/libbclog/README.md

 # Overview

-This is an allocationless, thread-safe*, betterC, structured logging library that supports custom log sinks.
+This is an extremely fast, allocationless, thread-safe*, betterC, structured logging library that supports custom log sinks.

 (* Currently only on Posix since I need to setup a dev env for Windows.
 Also maybe not even on Posix since I haven't properly tested it yet.)